 The nexus of the primary (Baltimore Avenue and South 50th Street) elevations is a nearly four-storytall square stone tower that dominates the building's southwest corner.
 The tower is a four-sided buttressed structure with a ground-level entrance on Baltimore Avenue.
-This entrance includes as set of wooden paneled double doors with strap hinges and an arched tracery transom window.
+This entrance includes as set of wooden paneled double doors with strap hinges and a transom window which originally featured stained glass and tracery details but is now boarded up.
 Above the door are three lancet windows with stone sills: one centered on the second story and a pair centered on the third story.
 At the top of the of the tower are three enclosed lancet windows on each side with castellated parapets.
 The window openings were originally open and exposed the church's bell.
 To the east of the tower is a two-story, side-gabled wing of the building which occupies the southeast corner of the building.
-An arched stained-glass window with stone tracery paired with two rectangular stained-glass windows dominates the elevation.
+An arched stained-glass window with stone tracery paired with two rectangular windows dominates the elevation.
+Some of the stained-glass panels have been removed from the larger window.
+The two first floor windows were originally fixed stained-glass but have recently been replaced with modern synthetic sash fixtures surrounded by wood blocks.
 This elevation is flanked by two corner castellated bays capped with half-conical roofs and slate and/or asphalt shingles.
-These sections of the building also have original stained-glass windows.
+These sections of the building originally stained-glass windows but are now either completely open or boarded up.
 A buttressed corner pinnacle with a conical roof serves as a transition point between the south and east elevations.